naan32663/my-data-product/README.md

 How to run the project?

-1. Create your virtualenv and activate your virtualenv install all libs from requirements.txt by below command.
+1. Create your virtualenv and activate your virtualenv, install all libs from requirements.txt by below command.

 pip install -r requirements.txt